Impact of Carrier Injector Design on the Threshold of Interband Cascade Lasers: Method

-To model the intricacy of threshold carrier densities, i.e., the interplay of band coupling, electrostatics, and parasitic absorptions, we conduct the simulations sketched in Fig.\,\ref{fig:flowchart}.
-The key features are that (i) the carrier distribution in an entire cascade period is solved self-consistently with Poisson's equation, (ii) material gain and parasitic absorption are calculated in the active region, (iii) the lasing thresholds are found considering the optical losses outside of the cascade structure.
+To model the intricacy of threshold carrier densities, i.e., the interplay of carrier distribution, electrostatics, and parasitic absorptions, we conduct the simulations sketched in Fig.\,\ref{fig:flowchart}.
+The key features are that (i) the carrier distribution in an entire cascade period is solved self-consistently with Poisson's equation, (ii) material gain and parasitic absorption are calculated in the period, (iii) the lasing thresholds are found considering the optical losses outside of the cascade structure.
 Since we focus our analysis on the lasing threshold, we may neglect stimulated emission.
-In this regime, interband transitions are much slower than the electron-hole generation at the semimetallic interface and relaxation between the injectors and W-QW.
-Indeed, measured threshold currents~\cite{Vurgaftman2011,WeihPhD,VurgaftmanBandsPhotons} and carrier densities calculated below translate to the upper laser state lifetimes ranging from $0.5\ \mathrm{ns}$ to $1\ \mathrm{ns}$, which is much longer than the gain recovery time of a few picoseconds measured for 3.3~\micrometerspace ICLs~\cite{Pilat2025}.
-This justifies assuming constant Fermi levels for the electrons and holes, which are energetically split by the potential drop per period (\textit{quasi-equilibrium approximation}~\cite{ChowKoch_SemiconductorLaser}, see Fig.\,\ref{fig:ICL_period}).
-As the carrier relaxation to the lattice temperature is on the picosecond timescale, the carrier temperature $T_\mathrm{e}$ in the Fermi--Dirac functions can be set to the lattice temperature $T_\mathrm{L}=300$~$\mathrm{K}$.
+In this regime, interband transitions in the W-QW are much slower than the relaxation inside carrier injectors, distribution between the injectors and W-QW, and the tunneling through the semimetallic interface.
+Indeed, measured threshold currents~\cite{Vurgaftman2011,WeihPhD,VurgaftmanPrivateComm} and carrier densities calculated below translate to the upper laser state lifetimes ranging from \qtyrange{0.5}{1}{\ns}.
+They are much longer than the gain recovery time of a few picoseconds measured for \qty{3.3}{\um} ICLs~\cite{Pilat2025}.
+This justifies assuming constant Fermi levels for the electrons and holes, which are energetically split by the potential drop per period (\textit{quasi-equilibrium approximation}~\cite{ChowKoch_SemiconductorLaser}), see Fig.\,\ref{fig:ICL_states_densities}(b).
+As the carriers relax to the lattice temperature in picoseconds, the carrier temperature $T_\mathrm{e}$ in the Fermi--Dirac functions can be set to the lattice temperature $T_\mathrm{L} = \qty{300}{\kelvin}$.

+To calculate the carrier distribution and gain, we have extended the quantum transport simulator \nnnegf~\cite{Grange2014} based on the non-equilibrium Green's functions (NEGF) formalism, to interband devices.
+As described below, we adopt here a simplified Green's function method where (i) line broadening is included phenomenologically and (ii) the lesser Green's function, $\bm{G}^<$, describing the energy-resolved electron density, is derived in the quasi-equilibrium approximation.
+A more comprehensive study including (i) microscopic calculation of intraband scattering processes and (ii) tunneling and leakage currents will be numerically more involved and is left for further work.
+The 2-band models, implemented into interband NEGF transport solvers in previous works~\cite{Aeberhard2019,Kolek2023_T2SL}, are not sufficient for the present study; they do not describe the anticrossings of the valence subbands, leading to inaccurate calculation of the parasitic valence intersubband absorptions in ICLs.
+Thus, we have implemented the 8-band \kp Hamiltonian in Appendix~\ref{app:Hamiltonian}.
+The material parameters used are summarized in Tables~\ref{table:material_parameters} and \ref{table:material_parameters_bow}.